CiroArtigot/Zoom-Server-to-Server-OAuth-API/README.md

 # Zoom-Server-to-Server-OAuth-API
 This is a PHP code to access the Zoom API with a Server-to-Server-OAuth app

+This is an example to get all user webinars.

 For more info you can contac me on Linked In https://www.linkedin.com/in/ciroartigot/